Lleyton Hewitt: 2012: First ATP final in two years

-Hewitt began his 2012 season at the Hopman Cup.
-In the opening singles tie against Spain, Hewitt lost in singles to Fernando Verdasco.
-For the mixed doubles match, Hewitt partnered with Jarmila Gajdošová.
-They lost the match in three sets 6–3, 3–6, 9–11, despite being 5–1 up in the final set tie-breaker.
-In the second tie against France, Hewitt lost to Richard Gasquet in singles and in straight sets in mixed doubles.
-In the final tie against China, Hewitt defeated Wu Di in straight sets and won the mixed doubles match.
-His next tournament was the Apia International, where he lost in the first round against Serbian fifth seed Viktor Troicki.
+At the Apia International, Hewitt lost in the first round against Viktor Troicki.

-His next tournament was the 2012 Australian Open.
-In doubles, partnering countryman Peter Luczak, the Aussies went until the 2nd round where they lost in straight sets to the Bryan Twins.
-In singles, where he was awarded a wildcard, Hewitt won his first round match defeating unseeded Cedrik-Marcel Stebe in almost four hours.
-Long-time rival Andy Roddick, who was seeded 15th, awaited Hewitt in the second round.
+At the 2012 Australian Open, partnering countryman Peter Luczak, the Aussies lost in straight sets to the Bryan Twins in round two.
+In singles, where he was awarded a wildcard, Hewitt faced Roddick in the second round.
 After dropping the first set, Hewitt won the next two.
 Roddick then retired due to a groin injury and Hewitt advanced.
-In the third round, he faced the 23rd seed Milos Raonic of Canada.
-Playing at night in front of a boisterous Aussie crowd, Hewitt dispatched Raonic in 3 hours 6 minutes.
-In the 4th round, Hewitt faced returning champ and No. 1-ranked Novak Djokovic.
+In the third round, he beat the 23rd seed Milos Raonic of Canada at night in front of a boisterous Aussie crowd.
+In the fourth round, Hewitt faced returning champ and No. 1-ranked Novak Djokovic.
 Djokovic won the 1st two sets fairly easily, and was leading 3–0 in the 3rd set when Hewitt launched a spirited comeback, taking the set 6–4.
-Djokovic eventually prevailed however, winning the match in four sets, ending Hewitt's run.
+Djokovic eventually prevailed however, winning the match in four sets.
 Hewitt's two next matches were in February at the Davis Cup, where he won one singles and one doubles match partnering Chris Guccione, what awarded Australia to go to the playoffs once more.
 After this Hewitt needed an operation to have a plate inserted in his toe.